 Available at more than 200 countries.
 Remittance in forex to Nepal, Bhutan, Pakistan and Mauritius is restricted under RBI/ FEMA regulations and hence not available for remittance under the aforesaid scheme

-In 6 currencies viz.
-USD, EURO, GBP, SGD, AUD, CAD and NZD to be converted at the applicable TT Selling Card Rate on the day of effecting the transaction.
-(CAD will be made available shortly)
+In 8 currencies viz.
+USD, EURO, GBP, SGD, AUD, CAD, NZD and AED to be converted at the applicable TT Selling Card Rate on the day of effecting the transaction.

 Charges in Fx-Out vary from currency to currency given below which by default are charged to the remitter.
 If the cost is to be borne by beneficiary (bene-deducted type) then the charges are recovered at the beneficiary end by the correspondent and credited to our Nostro account.
 Another user-friendly feature of Fxout is that the correspondent will absorb charges levied by any intermediary bank (which may be necessitated in remittances to a country other than the country which owns the designated currency.
 For eg., USD remittances to destinations other than USA).
 Bank is providing transaction facility of different charge types which are Beneficiary, Remitter and Guaranteed, vary with currencies.